MicrosoftDocs/memdocs/sccm/desktop-analytics/faq.md

 ### Where is my organization's data stored?

 Windows diagnostic data from your computers is encrypted, sent to, and processed at Microsoft-managed secure data centers located in the United States.
 Our analysis of the Desktop Analytics-related data is then provided to you through the Desktop Analytics solution in the Azure portal.
-Desktop Analytics is supported in all Azure regions.
+Desktop Analytics is supported in most regions [Log Analytics is available in](https://azure.microsoft.com/global-infrastructure/services/?products=monitor&regions=all).
 Selecting an international Azure region doesn't prevent diagnostic data from being sent to and processed in Microsoft's secure data centers in the US.

 ## Existing Windows Analytics customers